mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

 In this section we will add a new application to the existing BIG-IP.
 Since we want to make the application available externally, we will manually add a NAT entry to the external interface in Azure and then create a VIP on the BIG-IP.

 #.
 Access the Azure Portal

-   - Add a Public IP to Private IP NAT to the external interface in Azure
    - Review the existing external interface
    - Resource Group
    - x-student#bigip-ext   	Network interface